Policy

 2.1 Overview of Approval Process

-The policies outlined in this section are intended to guide academic degree program (program) approval as determined by the University of Wisconsin System Administration (UWSA) and the Board of Regents (BOR).
-Each University of Wisconsin university (UW university) has its own internal processes for developing, approving, and reviewing new programs.
+The policies outlined in this section are intended to guide program approval as determined by the UWSA and the BOR.
+Each UW university has its own internal processes for developing, approving, and reviewing new programs.
 It is recommended that the UW university capital planning staff be consulted as part of the process.
-Good practice dictates that UW university leaders informally update APFA via apfa@uwsa.edu about nascent and emerging ideas for new programs to allow for consultation and exchange of information that may be relevant to the early planning process.
+Good practice dictates that UW university leaders informally update Academic Affairs via oaa@uwsa.edu about nascent and emerging ideas for new programs to allow for consultation and exchange of information that may be relevant to the early planning process.

-- Associate degrees do not require BOR approval but do require approval by the Associate Vice President (AVP) of APFA.
+2. Associate degrees do not require BOR approval but do require approval by the AVP of Academic Affairs.
 Associate degrees can only be conferred as an Associate of Arts, an Associate of Science(s), or an Associate of Arts and Science (see Section 2.5).

-- Any existing program that is altered to such an extent that a change in the first two digits of the Classification of Instructional Programs (CIP) code is required.
+4. A change in the first two digits of the Classification of Instructional Programs (CIP) code could be an indicator that a new program authorization is required, and Higher Learning Commission approval may be required.

 Notes: